ARognes/Equipment-Record/README.md

 VITE_CLIENT_PRIVATE_KEY=''
 ADMIN_PRIVATE_KEY=''

-VITE_PROD_RECAPTCHA_SITE_KEY=''
-PROD_RECAPTCHA_SECRET_KEY=''
+VITE_RECAPTCHA_SITE_KEY='recaptcha v3 site key'
+RECAPTCHA_SECRET_KEY='recaptcha v3 secret key'

+VITE_RECAPTCHA_BOX_SITE_KEY='recaptcha v2 site key'
+RECAPTCHA_SECRET_KEY='recaptcha v2 secret key'
 ```

 Client private key can be found in Firebase somewhere...
 Admin private key can be found with the Admin sdk I think ?

-Recaptcha v3 keys are from the Google api.
+Recaptcha keys are from the Google api.

-Make sure to also put these into Vercel or wherever you host this!
+Make sure to also put these into environment variables of Vercel or wherever you host this!

 ---